 After seeing that the sorting networks outperform insertion sort each on their own for a specific array size in Section 4.2 and 4.3, we saw in Section 4.4 that this improvement does not necessarily transfer to sorting networks being used as base case sorter in Quicksort.
 Because the networks have a larger code size, the code for Quicksort is removed from the instruction cache and the advantage of not having conditional branches is impaired by that larger code size.
-But we also saw that for machines with larger instruction caches using sorting networks with Quicksort can lead to visible improvements of up to 9% over std::sort on machine Intel-2650.
+But we also saw that for machines with larger instruction caches using sorting networks with Quicksort can lead to visible improvements (about 13%), but we were still able to reach up to 9% improvement over std::sort on machine Intel-2650.